 - Spoon chicken mixture into the center of each flour tortilla.
 Top with about ½ cup grated cheese and fold two ends of tortilla over the filled center.
 Place the tortilla seam side down into the baking dish.
 Repeat until all tortillas have been filled.

-- Pour second can of enchilada sauce over the assembled tortillas.
+- Pour remaining enchilada sauce over the assembled tortillas.
 Top with grated cheese.
 Place in oven and bake for about 20 minutes, until cheese has melted thoroughly and has become bubbly.

 - Garnish with green onions or cilantro, if desired.